ELEVATING AFRICAN AND AFRICAN DIASPORA ARTISTS

 EXECUTIVE MEMBERS

-Color Me Africa Fine Arts was born from my personal journey—as an immigrant, an art collector, and a woman deeply connected to Africa and its creative spirit.
+I founded Color Me Africa Fine Arts from my personal journey—as an immigrant, art collector, and woman deeply rooted in Africa’s creative spirit.

 That vision became Color Me Africa Fine Arts.

 CMAFA exists to build bridges between African visual artists and the world.
-Our mission is rooted in advocacy, equity, and visibility—creating platforms where African artists can share their stories, exhibit their work internationally, and be valued for their creativity on their own terms.
+Our mission is rooted in advocacy, equity, and visibility—ensuring that African artists have access to opportunity without exploitation and that their stories and cultural narratives continue to shine globally.

 Nadia Pillay